zhiyu-kang/AoU-Tutorial/README.md

 4. In the **Select Values (Columns)** panel, check values you want
 5. Click **View Preview Table** to see the first 100 rows of your dataset
 6. Click **CREATE DATASET** button at the bottom, and enter a **Name** and **Description** for your dataset
-7. After the Dataset is created, Click **Analyze** to open the **Export Dataset** dialog, where you can choose R, Python, or SAS export and either send code directly into a new/existing notebook or copy it for use in your preferred IDE
 > See [Building a Dataset with the Dataset Builder](https://support.researchallofus.org/hc/en-us/articles/4556645124244-Building-a-Dataset-with-the-Dataset-Builder) for more detailed instructions

 > If you’re comfortable with SQL, you can bypass the visual builders and write your own queries directly in a notebook, though the Dataset Builder is recommended for most users (e.g. [Retrieve EHR Record](Code/Retrieve_ehr.py), [Retrieve Survey Record](Code/Retrieve_survey.py))